 David initially trained as a hotelier and became a Fellow of the HCIMA (Hotel and Catering Institutional Management Association).
 David spent 20 years in senior management positions within the hospitality industry which took him from hotels, to industrial catering and eventually to Intercity catering and logistics.
 In 1999 he took the decision to work for himself and set up his first business in the recruitment industry.
 In the last 10 years he has developed business interests in the property and finance industries.
 David is particularly supportive of magistrates who juggle their professional occupations and employment with their commitments to the bench.

 David re-joined the Youth Court Committee in 2016 and was co-opted to the board in May 2018 as a Welsh representative.
 David has since joined a number of different Welsh-focused committees to promote and represent the views of the Magistrates Association and its members on behalf of both the Youth Courts Committee and the Board of Trustees.
+David is a member of the board's finance and audit committee.

 David is married, lives in Cardiff and has two children.